quasi-coherent/pixelsort/README.md

 pixelsort --file /path/to/image.jpg -r -g -b
 ```

 will sort the rows of pixels of `image.jpg` by red, green, blue, respectively, for example, and save the resulting images in the same location as the original (filename being `sorted-r-image.jpg`, etc.).
+Applying the `--unbroken` flag will treat the image as one row instead of contigious rows.

 ## examples
 ![original](repo_assets/orig.jpg)